Taylor Swift announces new album, ‘The Life of a Showgirl’

 The surprise announcement of the Grammy-winner’s 12th original studio album came in dramatic fashion, as a countdown clock on her website ticked down to 12:12 a.m.
 Eastern.

-In a video posted on Instagram, giving a sneak peak of Swift’s upcoming appearance on Travis Kelce’s “New Heights” podcast, co-hosted with his brother Jason, Swift pulled out a mint green briefcase with her initials “TS” written in orange, saying: “This is my brand new album.”
+In a video posted on Instagram, giving a sneak peek of Swift’s upcoming appearance on Travis Kelce’s “New Heights” podcast, co-hosted with his brother Jason Kelce, Swift pulled out a mint green briefcase with her initials “TS” written in orange, saying: “This is my brand new album.”

-She did not say when the album would be released or any other information about it.

 This is Swift’s first new album since concluding her record-breaking Eras Tour in December.
 It’s available for pre-order on Swift’s official website in physical vinyl, cassette and CD format.

-The most recent studio album swift released was “The Tortured Poets Department,” a 31-song double album that she dropped amid the Eras Tour and revamped her set list midway through to add songs from.
+The most recent studio album Swift released was “The Tortured Poets Department,” a 31-song double album that she announced in 2024 amid the Eras Tour and revamped her set list midway through to add songs from.

+“The Life of a Showgirl” will be her first release since becoming the proud owner of her entire catalog of music, roughly six years after she protested the sale of her master recordings by her former record label.

+She purchased her music “outright with no strings attached, no partnership, full autonomy,” from Shamrock Capital, a private equity company that had acquired her master recordings, she announced in May.

 The-CNN-Wire